dumians/llm-stack-overview/README.md

 ## Prompting Techniques

 * `Summarization` is a set of prompting techniques that create a shorter version of a document that captures all the important information.
+Summarization is considered to be a solution to the context window problem.
    - [5 Levels Of Summarization: Novice to Expert](https://github.com/gkamradt/langchain-tutorials/blob/main/data_generation/5%20Levels%20Of%20Summarization%20-%20Novice%20To%20Expert.ipynb)
    - [Mastering ChatGPT: Effective Summarization with LLMs](https://towardsdatascience.com/chatgpt-summarization-llms-chatgpt3-chatgpt4-artificial-intelligence-16cf0e3625ce)